PoisotLab/ms_network_prediction/manuscript.md

 reproduce it is available at `https://osf.io/6jp4b/`; the entire example was carried out in *Julia 1.5.3* [@Bezanson2017JulFre], using the *Flux* machine learning framework [@Innes2018FluEle].
-Note that this analysis is meant to serve as an *example only*, and should in practice be models should be fine-tuned according to the state of the art [*e.g.* @Goodfellow2016DeeLea].
-As this data has no features (like species traits) on which to base a predictive model, we have aggregated all interactions into a binary metaweb [@Dunne2006NetStr] to represent cooccurance among species, and then we transform this coccurance matrix via probabilistic PCA [@Tipping1999ProPri], so as to create a number of latent features for the species in a context where the dataset is both unbalanced and likely to have many missing values.
+Note that this analysis is meant to serve as an *example only*, and the models should in practice be fine-tuned according to the state of the art [*e.g.* @Goodfellow2016DeeLea].
+As these data have no features (like species traits) on which to base a predictive model, we have aggregated all interactions into a binary metaweb [@Dunne2006NetStr] to represent co-occurance among species, and then we transform this coccurance matrix via probabilistic PCA [@Tipping1999ProPri], so as to create a number of latent features for the species in a context where the dataset is both unbalanced and likely to have many missing values.
 The goal is then to predict